-The TSF authenticates the claimed identity of the user before allowing the user to perform any actions that require TSF mediation, other than actions that aid an authenticated user in gaining access to the TOE.
+The TSF authenticates the claimed identity of the user before allowing the user to perform any actions that require TSF mediation, other than actions that aid a user in gaining access to the TOE.

-3. TOE Security Environment
+3. TOE SECURITY ENVIRONMENT

 3.1 Assumptions